neuaa/opensand-docker/README.md

         - using the GUI interface (the simulation must be previously stopped) OR
-        - using the following command : sudo ./opensand-docker --simulation-change -id ${simulation_id} -d 150 -fbw 100
+        - using the CLI

+        sudo ./opensand-docker --simulation-change -id ${simulation_id} -gw 1 -spot 1 -fbw 100
-        This command will set the delay to 150ms (by default 125ms) and the forward bandwidth to 100MHz (by default 50MHz)
+        This command will set the forward bandwidth to 100MHz for the GW 1 in the spot 1 (by default 50MHz)

+        sudo ./opensand-docker --simulation-change -id ${simulation_id} -d 100.
+        This command will set the delay to 100 ms (by default 125 ms)

+**By default, Satellite Terminals does have Internet Access through their docker local network.
+If you want to use the Emulation network for Satellite Terminals, execute the following command while simulation is running :

+         sudo ./opensand-docker --simulation-change --internet-access yes

+ This command set default route to the OpenSAND GW associated to each Satellite Terminal.

  **Current simulation OpenSAND entities are listed with the following command :**

          sudo ./opensand-docker --list-simulation